DTFDev/Presale-Contract/README.md

 After deploying, call the initialize function to set the initial parameters of the presale, such as the token contract, rate, soft cap, hard cap, min and max contribution amounts, and the start and end times for the presale.

 3. Lock Presale Tokens:
-Transfer your tokens to the contract & Call the lockPresaleTokens function to lock the presale tokens in the contract.
-This step is very important for later calculations.
+Transfer your tokens to the contract & Call the lockPresaleTokens function to "lock" the presale tokens in the contract. **This step is very important for later calculations.**

 **(THE ENTIRE REMAINING TOKEN BALANCE WILL BE TRANSFERRED INTO THE LIQUIDITY POOL AFTER THE PRESALE ENDS IF THE SOFT/HARD CAP IS HIT.)**
-*Make sure you're calculating your SC/HC ratio properly and that you are providing sufficient tokens for after the presale ends to back liquidity*
+*Make sure you're calculating your SC/HC ratio properly and that you are providing sufficient tokens for after the presale ends to back liquidity and also not mess with the rate of your presale buys (too many tokens backed after the presale with not enough tokens distrubted = price decrease for presale contributions on uniswap) [good ratio of tokens being backed on uniswap is </= tokens distributed during the presale]*

 *Scenario A - Hard cap is hit and 90% of the ETH + ALL of the tokens remaining in the contract will be used to back LP.*